Ask these Questions About Seeing a Registered Dietitian Nutritionist for Diabetes Care and Prevention

 - Are any diagnoses specifically excluded from my nutrition benefit?

-- Do I have unlimited visits or a specific number of visits available each year?
+- Am I limited to a specific number of visits each year?

 - Do I need a referral?
 If so, who can make the referral?